rsdoiel/antenna/archives/2025/snapshots_2025.25.md

 ---

-## My Conversation with the brilliant David Frum from the Atlantic on why Billionaires Go Bonkers
+## My Video Chat with the brilliant David Frum from the Atlantic on why Billionaires Go Bonkers

 date: 2025-06-27, from: Tina Brown